-Plus, if at any point at a later date you need to update that URL, you only need to do that once.
+Plus, if at any point at a later date, you need to update that URL, you only need to do that once.

-2. Dynamic links that can automatically change URL's
+2. Dynamic links that can automatically change URLs

-One thing you might notice as you create your Campaign Links is that you have an opportunity to configure multiple "stages".
+One thing you might notice as you create your Campaign Links is that you have opportunity to configure multiple "stages".

-Dynamically updating your URL's can be immensely powerful for things like evergreen sales, stages of a webinar and more.
+Dynamically updating your URLs can be immensely powerful for things like evergreen sales, stages of a webinar, and more.

-Here's an example of a 2 stage Campaign Link, but you can do as many as you'd like:
+Here's an example of a 2-stage Campaign Link, but you can do as many as you'd like:

+We used a Campaign Link URL for a Sales Page URL offer for this campaign.
 This allowed us to retroactively change the link to a different offer page once the initial offer was over.

 By default, a variable will set itself to the default stage.

-In order to alter which stage the link is, you need to insert the right event into your sequence.
+To alter which stage the link is, you need to insert the right event into your sequence.

-Since sequences work as a timeline, this change won't fire until the previous events have come to pass.
+- Since sequences work as a timeline, this change won't fire until the previous events have come to pass.